shackerman/gamewebsite/README.md

 # Authors:
 - Jeconiah Alferez-Ruiz, Ron Nguyen, Jerome Shadkim
 # Project Requirements:
-[ ] 1: Separates all database/business logic using the MVC pattern.
+[x] 1: Separates all database/business logic using the MVC pattern.
--
+- The computer accesses controller.php to render pages and access the user database.
 [x] 2: Routes all URLs and leverages a templating language using the Fat-Free framework.
 - We added routing to every page.
-[ ] 3: Has a clearly defined database layer using PDO and prepared statements.
+[x] 3: Has a clearly defined database layer using PDO and prepared statements.
--
+- data-layer.php has PDO statements
-[ ] 4: Data can be added and viewed.
+[x] 4: Data can be added and viewed.
--
+- You can choose what game to add and how you want it to be shipped, as well as create an account to add info to our database.
 [x] 5: Has a history of commits from both team members to a Git repository.
 Commits are clearly commented.
 - We will make sure all team members commit.
-[ ] 6: Uses OOP, and utilizes multiple classes, including at least one inheritance relationship.
+[x] 6: Uses OOP, and utilizes multiple classes, including at least one inheritance relationship.
--
+- The summary for orders as well as the cart is part of OOP, and members get a discount.
+That's inheritance.
-[ ] 7: Contains full Docblocks for all PHP files and follows PEAR standards.
+[x] 7: Contains full Docblocks for all PHP files and follows PEAR standards.
--
-[ ] 8: Has full validation on the server side through PHP.
+- We commented them all and attempted to follow PEAR standards [x] 8: Has full validation on the server side through PHP.
--
+- validate.php
-[ ] 9: All code is clean, clear, and well-commented.
+[x] 9: All code is clean, clear, and well-commented.
 DRY (Don't Repeat Yourself) is practiced.
--
+-We did our best to keep things well commented.
 [x] 10: Your submission shows adequate effort for a final project in a full-stack web development course.
 - We worked very hard on this.
-[ ] 11: BONUS:  Incorporates Ajax that access data from a JSON file, PHP script, or API.
-If you implement Ajax, be sure to include how you did so in your readme file.
--
 # Your most current UML class diagram
 -
 # You most current ER database diagram
 -
 # Your admin login username and password, if applicable
-- username/password:
+- No username/password!